Home > Manage Payment & Claims > Your property risk profile

 no risk data available indicator

 We don’t currently have risk data for this address.
-This may change as more data becomes available and that means it may affect your premium at your next renewal.
+This may change as more data becomes available and that means it may affect your premium in the future.

 Low risk indicator

-This address is expected to have a low chance of being affected by an earthquake or have little property damage if an earthquake was to occur.
+This address is expected to have a low chance of being affected by an earthquake and/if an earthquake were to happen, experience little property damage.

 Medium risk indicator

-This address is in a location with some risk of being affected by an earthquake and/or see moderate levels of property damage if an earthquake was to occur.
+This address is in a location with some risk of being affected by an earthquake and/or if an earthquake were to happen, experience moderate levels of property damage.

 High risk indicator

-This address is in a location more likely to be affected by an earthquake and/or may see high levels of property damage if an earthquake was to occur.
+This address is in a location more likely to be affected by an earthquake and/or if an earthquake were to happen, experience high levels of property damage.

 Very high risk indicator

-This address is in a location most likely to be affected by an earthquake and/or may see very high levels of property damage if an earthquake was to occur.
+This address is in a location most likely to be affected by an earthquake and/or if an earthquake were to happen, experience very high levels of property damage.

 How is my premium made up?

-To understand more about what makes up your premium visit this page for more information.
+To understand more about what makes up your premium, visit our Understanding your house and landlords premium page.

-A flood risk score reflects the likely frequency of your property being flooded, the size of those floods, and the cost to replace or repair your property in instances of flooding.
-The flood risk score categorises your property as either Low, Medium, High or Very High.
-Please visit this page to find out more about what each of these levels mean.
+A flood risk rating reflects the likely frequency of your property being flooded, the size of those floods, and the cost to replace or repair your property in instances of flooding.
+The flood risk rating categorises your property as either very low, low, medium, high or very high.

 Am I the only customer affected by this change?

-• About 10% of our customers will see an increase in the flood risk portion of their premium (for the majority this will be less than $50 per year).
+• About 10% of our customers will see an increase in the flood risk portion of their premium (for the majority, this will be less than $50 a year).

 Where can I see a breakdown of my premium to see the reason for the increases?